What are the Best Digital Nomad Family Destinations in 2026?

 Education in Copenhagen

 Copenhagen offers top international schools like Copenhagen International School and Rygaards School.
-These schools provide education in English and follow the International Baccalaureate (IB) or British curriculum, with many offering bilingual programs.
+These schools provide education in English and follow the International Baccalaureate (IB) or British curriculum.

 Visa Options